 We considered email address to be a unique and distinguishing feature.
-Our disambiguation efforts consisted of finding all cases where email address and last name were the same, but initials only partially matched.
-For example,

-- 85 [T. Narock, tom.narock@gsfc.nasa.gov] was considered the same person as [T. W. Narock, tom.narock@gsfc.nasa.gov].
-This approach identified 56,155 matches, which we corrected in our dataset.
-Yet, there are likely many other authors who were not disambiguated.
-We identified an additional 19,896 cases where last names matched, initials were a partial match, and email addresses differed (e.g. [T. W. Narock, tom.narock@gsfc.nasa.gov] and [T. Narock, tnarock@ndm.edu].
-Many of these people are likely the same (the - 90 example given here is known to be the same); yet, in the vast majority of cases we have no means of knowing for sure and have chosen not to claim these authors as identical.
+Our disambiguation efforts consisted of finding all cases where email address and last name were the same but initials only partially matched.
+For example, [T. Narock, tom.narock@gsfc.nasa.gov] was considered the same person as [T. W. Narock, tom.narock@gsfc.nasa.gov].
+This approach identified 56 155 matches, which we corrected in our dataset.
+However, there are likely many other authors who were not disambiguated.
+We identified an additional 19896 cases where last names matched, initials were a partial match, and email addresses differed (e.g., [T. W. Narock, tom.narock@gsfc.nasa.gov] and [T. Narock, tnarock@ndm.edu]).
+Many of these people are likely the same (the example given here is known to be the same); however, in the vast majority of cases we have no means of knowing for sure and have chosen not to claim these authors as identical.
 Thus, our results have an inherent uncertainty to them.
+Specifically, the network graphs we construct from the AGU data likely have multiple nodes representing the same person.
+As such, we consider the network analysis portion of our study a lower limit.
+We know that the actual values for network density and connected components are not lower than the values reported here, and they would likely be a bit higher had we been able to uniquely identify all authors in our dataset.
+Despite this limitation, we feel our analysis can still provide useful insights into the AGU meetings.